mjrgh/DCSExplorer/README.md

 code for some of the early 2000s Stern sound boards.
 I decided to try the ahead-of-time approach instead, translating to portable C++.
 That proved a quite workable approach, but as I got further into it, I started to get glimpses of how DCS worked on the inside.
-That aroused my curiosity, and started me down the road of writing a fully native decoder based on an understand of the format itself, not just a rote translation of old machine code.
+That aroused my curiosity, and started me down the road to writing a fully native decoder based on a thorough understanding of the format, not just a rote translation of the old machine code.

 Once I understood the format well enough to decode it fully with an original program, I realized that I also understood it well enough to